tanchongmin/taskgen/README.md

 # Define your agent list.
 Note you can just assign functions to the agent in place using .assign_functions(function_list)
 agent_list = [
     Agent('Chef', 'Takes in dish names and comes up with ingredients for each of them.
-Does not generate prices.'), Agent('Boss', 'Takes in menu items and curates them according to price'), Agent('Creative Writer', 'Takes in a cuisine type and generates interesting dish names and descriptions.
+Does not generate prices.'), Agent('Boss', ''Does final quality check on menu items'), Agent('Creative Writer', 'Takes in a cuisine type and generates interesting dish names and descriptions.
 Does not generate prices or ingredients.', max_subtasks = 2), Agent('Economist', 'Takes in dish names and comes up with fictitious pricing for each of them') ]